taichi-dev/taichi/docs/autodiff.rst

 But wait, what if I changed the original ``compute_y``?
-We will have to recalculate the derivative by hand and rewrite ``compute_dy_dx`` again, which is very error-prone and not convienent at all.
+We will have to recalculate the derivative by hand and rewrite ``compute_dy_dx`` again, which is very error-prone and not convenient at all.

-If you meet this situation, don't worry!
+If this situation occurs, don't worry!
 Taichi provides a handy autodiff system that can help you obtain the derivative of a kernel without any pain!